-Understanding Weather PHSC-110 3 hours
+Introduction to Meteorology PHSC-110 3 hours

 The objective of this course is to acquaint students with the basic physical laws affecting atmospheric phenomena, to study the methodology of forecast meteorology as it applies to agriculture and aviation, to examine causes of climatic variation and to study cases of severe weather.

-This course is also designed to examine modification and to develop an appreciation for the impact of man on climate and climate on man.
-(Spring)
+This course is also designed to examine the technology of weather modification and to develop an appreciation for the impact of man on climate.
+Specifically, the concept of global warming will be investigated.

-Introduction to Forensic Science PHSC-120 3-5 hours
+3-5 hours Introduction to Forensic Science PHSC-120